sternie-devops-squad/wishlists/README.md

 # Wishlists Resource

 The wishlists resource allow customers to create a collection of products that they wish they had the money to purchase.
 At a minimum it should contain a name, a reference to a customer, and a collection of products.
 A customer might have multiple wish lists so they might want to name them for easy identification.
-Since this is really a collection of products items, you will need to implement a subordinate REST API to place wishlist items into the wishlist collection (e.g., / wishlists/{id}/items).
+Since this is really a collection of products items, you will need to implement a subordinate  to place wishlist items into the wishlist collection (e.g., / wishlists/{id}/items).

 ## Prerequisite Software Installation